duncan-m/mailchimp-coming-soon-wp-theme/README.md

 # mailchimp-coming-soon-wp-theme
 Simple coming soon theme that has been adapted to work with Contact form 7 and Mailchimp.
 Adapted from "Fotos under construction" original author tags left in.

+Note: Not 100% finished, mobile & smartphone index templates need to be updated.

 Usage: Good for a landing page and single pages.
 No blog page.

 Requires: